 Nonetheless, Flyvberg makes a strong argument for the intrinsic value of conducting case study research, as a means to build expertise 15.
 Case study methods require a deep engagement with actual reality, forcing researchers and practitioners to critically reflect on rule-based knowledge – such as whether theoretical perspectives in the discipline are relevant in a given case.
 In a similar vein, case studies can hone expertise through direct engagement with urban stakeholders, enabling mutual learning between policy-makers and researchers in diverse forums of science-policy exchange 20.
 Not least, case study reports have rhetorical strengths and are particularly well suited to engaging lay audiences, being formulated around narratives and concrete phenomena, rather than abstract or technical theory.
 In sum, the practice and deep reading of case studies enables urban practitioners to hold a breadth of context-dependent knowledge at their fingertips – a basic precondition for true expertise 15.

-There are therefore many benefits to be derived from individual cases, but also risks.
+There are therefore many benefits to be derived from individual cases, but also barriers to a wider project of learning.
 Cases are increasingly buried amid thousands of disparate articles across hundreds of journals; they risk being overlooked, or duplicated in popular settings and topics.
 To ensure learning from the different types of cases – critical, paradigmatic, deviant – and to enable comparative analysis of cases within similar settings, dedicated efforts are needed to map them out and bring full transparency to their locations, topics and methodological choices.

 Comparative cases

 A second common approach in the design of case studies is to implement a single methodology across multiple case locations.
 These comparative case studies have the advantage of enabling direct tests of generalisability, by identifying common patterns.
 For instance, evidence from a comparative study of 4 cities underscores the crucial need to restrict car traffic rather than rely on advancing public transit alone to decarbonize urban mobility 21.
-Another study found that across 4 cities, urban leaders retain influence over the composition and magnitude of a large portion of upstream (consumption-based) greenhouse gas emissions 19.
+Another study found that across 4 cities, urban policy makers retain influence over the composition and magnitude of a large portion of upstream (consumption-based) greenhouse gas emissions 19.

 Comparative research is also of deep interest to urban stakeholders, who may wish to understand how their peers commit to and overcome barriers in climate change mitigation.
 This is the basic premise behind urban cooperation groups such as C40 and ICLEI, which actively document and compare urban actions through case studies 22–24; and action tracking initiatives such as the Global Climate Action NAZCA portal 25.